 First harvest of Estate Ice Wine

-Harvest produces 112 tons of estate wine from 13 different varietals; also our first harvest of the Y Trellis vineyard block
+Harvest produces 112 tons of estate grapes from 13 different varietals; also our first harvest of the Y Trellis vineyard block

 2015 Estate Cabernet Sauvignon Stoltz Block receives 5 medals in national competitions and is featured in Wine Enthusiast magazine